stimpy77/xio.js/README.md

 It supports localStorage, sessionStorage, cookies, and RESTful AJAX calls, using the same interface and conventions.

+### Optionally asynchronous

+Whether you're working with localStorage or an XHR resource, each operation returna [promise](http://martinfowler.com/bliki/JavascriptPromise.html).

+When the action is synchronous, such as in working with localStorage, it returns a "synchronous promise" which is essentially a function that can optionally be immediately invoked and it will wrap `.success(value)` and return the value.

+The examples below are the same, only because XIO knows that the localStorage implementation of get is synchronous.

+Aynchronous convention: `var val; xio.get.local('mykey').success(function(v) { val = v; });`

+Synchronous convention: `var val = xio.get.local('mykey')();`

 ### Generated operation interfaces

 Whenever a new repository is defined using XIO, a set of supported verb and their implemented functions is returned and can be used as a repository object.
 For example: